Q. What is Cremation?

 The Cremation Process itself consists of placing your pet into into a cremation chamber.
 A very intense heat then returns your pets body back to it's basic elements.
 Once the animal has been placed into the chamber the heat builds to where the cremation actually starts.
 The larger the pet the longer this will take.

-Q. What is the difference between Individual, Private, and Communal cremation?
+Q. What is the difference between Segregated/Partitioned, Private, and Communal cremation?

-A. With an Individual Cremation more than one animal is processed at a time.
-All animals are segregated from each other during the process to assure the remains are those of said animal.
+A. Segregated/partitioned Cremation is when more than one animal is processed at a time.
+All animals are separated from each other during the process to assure the remains are those of said animal.
 The ashes are then separately collected, processed and placed in an attractive urn.

 Private Cremation is when the pet is cremated entirely alone in the chamber.
-Though this is not necessary for maintaining complete separation, we acknowledge that some pet owners might prefer this option.
-We will accommodate a request for this at an additional charge.
+Though this is not necessary for maintaining separation, we acknowledge that some pet owners might prefer this option.
+We will try to accommodate a request for this at an additional charge.

 Communal Cremation is when multiple animals will be cremated together with no separation..
 No ashes will be returned.
 All animals entrusted to Peaceful Paws Pet Cremation will be cremated.
 We do not and will not use rendering, fertilizer.